-This debt will be paid through fiscal year 2043, with annual payments determined based on a variety of actuarial assumptions and the evolving experience as it occurs.
+This debt will be paid through fiscal year 2046, with annual payments determined based on a variety of actuarial assumptions and the evolving experience as it occurs.
 The assumption with perhaps the greatest impact on future payments is the assumed rate of return on invested assets.
 Effective January 11, 2019, the Alaska Retirement Management Board changed the actuarially assumed rate of investment return from 8% to 7.38%.
-According to the PERS and TRS CAFR as of June 30, 2020, if the earnings rate experience is actually 6.38%, the 1% reduction in the rate of return on investments increases the net PERS pension and "other post-employment benefits" (OPEB) liability by approximately \$2,244,148,000 and the net TRS pension and OPEB liability by approximately \$819,982,000.
+According to the PERS and TRS CAFR as of June 30, 2021, if the actual earnings rate experience is 6.38%, the 1% reduction in the rate of return on investments increases the net PERS pension liability by approximately \$1,765,059,000 and the net TRS pension liability by approximately \$813,272,000.